CoPro – Documentary and Animation Marketing Foundation

 Cultivate cooperation between Israeli documentarians and their professional peers overseas.

 Expose international audiences to thought-provoking perspectives on Israeli reality and its social, political and cultural complexities.

 Nurture Israeli documentary filmmakers – experienced and emerging – from all national, ethnic and religious walks-of-life.

 Facilitate the international co-production, and advance the international sale of Israeli documentaries.

-By meeting these objectives for almost two decades, CoPro has transformed the Israeli documentary landscape both quantitatively and qualitatively.
-Today, international co-productions and sales are a mainstay of Israeli documentary.
+By meeting these objectives for almost two decades, CoPro has transformed the Israeli documentary landscape both in numbers and in quality.
+Today, international co-productions and sales are the basis of the Israeli documentary industry.

 To date, CoPro's activities have yielded between 5 and 8 million shekels (approximately two million dollars) in annual foreign investments in Israeli documentaries.
-To place this in the local context, Israeli law requires the Israel Film Council to invest 10 million shekels in Israeli documentaries annually.
-In other words, Israeli documentaries receive an annual 35% budgetary boost thanks to the co-production deals mediated by CoPro.
-Given the limited size of the local market and audience, creative partnerships beyond Israel’s borders ensure that quality independent Israeli documentary continues to flourish.
+The only other main funding source for Israeli documentaries is the Israel Film Council.
+They are required to invest 10 million shekels in Israeli documentaries anually.
+In other words, Israeli documentaries recieve an annual 35% budgetary boost thanks to the co-production deals mediated by CoPro.
+Given the limited size of the local market and audience, creative partnerships beyond Israel's borders ensure that independent Israeli documentaries continue to flourish.

 CoPro’s achievements in numbers: